About Ha Giang Motorbiking

 Rise and shine for a few hours trek to many of the Heaven Gates such as Quan Ba, Yen Binh, and Dong Van.
 In fact, you get the feeling of touching the sky, hence the name the heaven gates.
 This is the best time and place to enjoy the wonderful sightseeing of the vast limestone mountain range and perpendicular walls of rock.
 In fact, this place brings you a feeling of adventure while being lost in a magic land.

 Here we are surrounded by many rocks of all shapes and sizes.
-After lunch at Yen Minh town, the scenic route climbs over a pass before arriving at Pho Bang, which was built many centuries ago and features multi-storey houses made of clay bricks and tile roofs.
+After lunch at Yen Minh town, the scenic route climbs over a pass before arriving at Pho Bang, which was built many centuries ago and features multi-story houses made of clay bricks and tile roofs.
 Visit some of our local friends, who are Hoa minority.
 Then we continue our trip to visit the infamous Vuong Palace.
 This Palace is an H’mong family of high rank during French colonial rule.
 Vuong Chi Sinh was supported to be the H’mong King in Vietnam.
 Vuong’s palace attracts keen interest from architecturally minded visitors due to its mixed style of European and Chinese architecture.
 Overnighting in Meo Vac.

 Day 13: Meo Vac – Bac Me, ~120 km, ~4 hrs.

 Spend time in the morning to visit Meo Vac ethnic market.
-This market is busy from 7am with H’mong, Dao, Nung, Pu Peo and La Chi people etc.
+This market is busy from 7am with H’mong, Dao, Nung, Pu Peo, and La Chi people, etc.

 After lunch in a local restaurant, we continue our trip on a bumpy road up and down a high mountain through many villages of H’mong and Dao people.
-At these remote areas, we will see how hard the local people struggle with their environment for their survival and development.
+In these remote areas, we will see how hard the local people struggle with their environment for their survival and development.
 Because the living conditions are extremely hard – there is barely any arable land within the rocky mountains – the people who live there survive on a diet of corn, which is the only crop able to grow in the poor rocky soil.
-Even through this hardship, the local people are very friendly and simple, yet develop strong attachments to other people.
+Despite this hardship, the local people are very friendly and simple, yet develop strong attachments to other people.
 They are the soul of this remote area.

 Day 14: Bac Me – Bao Lac – Cao Bang, ~175 km, ~6 hrs.

 One more great adventure to discover the beautiful landscape and ethnic cultures in the mountainous area.
-Follow Lo River to Bao Lac and then continue on the RC4 by Tinh Tuc Stale Urine Mine, Nguyen Binh valley and wild road to Cao Bang town with many stops at ethnic villages.
+Follow Lo River to Bao Lac and then continue on the RC4 by Tinh Tuc Stale Urine Mine, Nguyen Binh valley, and wild road to Cao Bang town with many stops at ethnic villages.